WPSurfer.com

 • I am obsessed with having the least amount of plugins possible.

-• I want to challenge myself and see If I could create mu-plugins who could take of SEO Basics.
+• I wanted to challenge myself and see If I could create mu-plugins who could take of SEO Basics.

 • I didn’t want to pay for premium plugins for a tiny premium feature here and there.